soundpress/RulesOfNYC/docs/c03/index.rst

 (q) Dishwashing and laundry soaps and detergents.

 (r) Scouting powders.
-The above regulations shall be known as Truth-in-Pricing Regulations § 5-111 to § 5-114.
+The above regulations shall be known as Truth-in-Pricing Regulations 6 RCNY § 5-111 to § 5-114.